Chiropractic: Scope of practice

 Chiropractors emphasize the conservative management of the neuromusculoskeletal system without the use of evidence-based medicines or surgery, with special emphasis on the spine.
-Back and neck pain are the specialties of chiropractic but many chiropractors treat ailments other than musculoskeletal issues.
-There is a range of opinions among chiropractors: some believed that treatment should be confined to the spine, or back and neck pain; others disagreed.
-For example, while one 2009 survey of American chiropractors had found that 73% classified themselves as "back pain/musculoskeletal specialists", the label "back and neck pain specialists" was regarded by 47% of them as a least desirable description in a 2005 international survey.
-It has been proposed that chiropractors specialize in nonsurgical spine care, instead of attempting to also treat other problems, but the more expansive view of chiropractic is still widespread.
+Back and neck pain are the specialties of chiropractic, but many chiropractors treat ailments other than musculoskeletal issues.
+There is a range of opinions among chiropractors: some believe that treatment should be confined to the spine, or back and neck pain; others disagree.
+For example, while one 2009 survey of American chiropractors had found that 73% classified themselves as "back pain/musculoskeletal specialists", the label "back and neck pain specialists" was regarded by 47% of them as the least-desirable description in a 2005 international survey.
+It has been proposed that chiropractors specialize in nonsurgical spine care, instead of attempting also to treat other problems, but the more expansive view of chiropractic is still widespread.

 Mainstream health care and governmental organizations such as the World Health Organization consider chiropractic to be complementary and alternative medicine (CAM); and a 2008 study reported that 31% of surveyed chiropractors categorized chiropractic as CAM, 27% as integrated medicine, and 12% as mainstream medicine.
 Many chiropractors believe they are primary care providers, including US and UK chiropractors, but the length, breadth, and depth of chiropractic clinical training do not support the requirements to be considered primary care providers, so their role on primary care is limited and disputed.

 Chiropractic overlaps with several other forms of manual therapy, including massage therapy, osteopathy, physical therapy, and sports medicine.
 In a 2010 article on the history of manipulative therapy, the author opined that "physical therapy emerged and grew alongside osteopathy, chiropractic, and the evolving "scientific" medical profession.
 However, over the next 100 years, physical therapy, osteopathy, and chiropractic were destined to travel very different paths.
 In its country of origin, osteopathy would coalesce with the medical profession.
 Chiropractic would remain autonomous from, and highly competitive with, medicine.
 Physical therapy, whose roots lay in working alongside and cooperating with medical physicians, continues to do so.".
 Osteopathy outside the US remains primarily a manual medical system; physical therapists work alongside and cooperate with mainstream medicine, and osteopathic medicine in the U.S. has merged with the medical profession.
 Practitioners may distinguish these competing approaches through claims that, compared to other therapists, chiropractors heavily emphasize spinal manipulation, tend to use firmer manipulative techniques, and promote maintenance care; that osteopaths use a wider variety of treatment procedures; and that physical therapists emphasize machinery and exercise.

-Chiropractic diagnosis may involve a range of methods including skeletal imaging, observational and tactile assessments, and orthopedic and neurological evaluation.
-A chiropractor may also refer a patient to an appropriate specialist, or co-manage with another health care provider.
-Common patient management involves spinal manipulation (SM) and other manual therapies to the joints and soft tissues, rehabilitative exercises, health promotion, electrical modalities, complementary procedures, and lifestyle advice.
+Chiropractic diagnosis may involve a range of methods, including skeletal imaging, observational and tactile assessments, and orthopedic and neurological evaluation.
+A chiropractor may also refer a patient to an appropriate specialist or co-manage with another health care provider.
+Common patient management involves spinal manipulation (SM) and other manual therapies to the joints and soft tissues, rehabilitative exercises, health promotion, electrical modalities, complementary procedures and lifestyle advice.